ndiego/wordpress-university-workshop/steps/step-8/readme.md

 ### 1. Configure the Header and Footer template parts

 1. Access the Site Editor by navigating to **Appearance → Editor**.
-2. Click on "Library" and then select "Headers" if not already selected.
+2. Click "Library" and then select "Headers" if not already selected.
-3. Select and edit the Header by click on the pencil icon or the canvas.
+3. Select and edit the Header by clicking on the pencil icon or the canvas.
 4. In a new tab, navigate to the "Block Designs" page, which was created earlier.
 5. Copy the header design and paste it into the Header template part, replacing all existing content.
-6. Save the Header and confirm that the website's header has now been updated on the front end.
+6. Save the Header and confirm that the website's header has been updated on the front end.
 7. Repeat the same process for the Footer.

 ### 2. Configure the Front Page template
 <img src="screenshots/front-page.jpg">

 1. In the Site Editor, navigate to "Templates".
-2. Click on the ＋ icon to add a new template and select 'Front Page".
+2. Click the ＋ icon to add a new template and select 'Front Page".
 3. In the pattern modal that pops up, choose "Skip".
 4. Add the Header and Footer template parts to the template.
 5. In a new tab, navigate to the "Block Designs" page, which was created earlier.